Spanish Requirement of 1513: Content

 The 1513 Requerimiento, in relation to the Spanish invasion of the Americas and the subsequent Spanish colonization of the Americas, demanded the local populations to accept Spanish rule and allow preaching to them by Catholic missionaries on pain of war, slavery or death.
 The Requerimiento did not demand conversion, but the Indian Reductions through the Encomienda and Mission systems often did.
 This claim provided a legal loophole for enslavement of the population as rebellious vassals if they resisted, and the document stated: "We emphasise that any deaths that result from this [rejection of Christian rule] are your fault…."

 The European view of the inherent right to conquest and domination in the New World was captured in a declaration addressed to Indian populations known as El Requerimiento (The Requirement).
 The document was prepared by the Spanish jurist Juan López de Palacios Rubios, a staunch advocate of the divine right of monarchs and territorial conquest.
 It was first used in 1514 by Pedrarias Dávila, a Spanish aristocrat who had fought the Moors in Granada and later became Governor of Nicaragua.

 The Spanish Requirement, issued in the names of King Ferdinand and Queen Juana, his daughter, was a mixture of religious and legal justifications for the confiscation of New World territories and the subjugation of their inhabitants.
 At the time, it was believed that Native Americans resisted conquest and conversion for one of two reasons: malice or ignorance.
 The Requirement was putatively meant to eliminate ignorance.

 A member of the conquistador's force would read El Requerimiento in Castilian before a group of Indians on the shore, who, with or without translation, remained uncomprehending.
 All the region's inhabitants were thus considered to have been advised of Spain's religious and legal rights to conquest and forewarned of the consequences of resisting.
 The true nature of the Spanish Requirement, however, was one of absolution; the symbolic act of reading the document relieved the crown and its agents from legal and moral responsibility for the conquest, enslavement and killing of Native Americans.
 Readings were often dispensed with prior to planned attacks.

-As the Spanish Requirement matter-of-factly sets forth, so brazenly from five centuries' retrospect, God created heaven and earth, and the first man and woman from whom all are descended.
+As the Spanish Requirement matter-of-factly sets forth, God created heaven and earth, and the first man and woman from whom all are descended.
 God directed St Peter to establish the Roman Catholic Church.
 St Peter's descendant, the Pope, lives in Rome.
 The Pope has given the New World territories to the King of Castile and directed the conversion of the Indians.
 If they listen carefully, the Indians will understand and accept what is happening as just; if not, Spain will make war on them.

 Here what the document does is to create an ontology into which these new lands and their peoples fit; it is creating a place for them in the existing Spanish and European political structure and Christian belief structure.